• Explore. Learn. Thrive. Fastlane Media Network

 Direct Link Tracking

 Direct link tracking helps brands attribute conversions without the use of affiliate links.
-To do this properly, most brands have to create a database (affiliate area) of approved websites from which web traffic automatically receives conversion credit.
+To do this properly, most brands must create a database (affiliate area) of approved websites from which web traffic automatically receives conversion credit.

 Lead Generation

 Not all affiliate programs rely solely on customer sales.
-Some programs reward “warm” leads (prospects that have received a pitch, basic client onboarding, and/or are ready to work with the brand to complete a transaction).
+Some programs reward “warm” leads (prospects that have received a pitch, essential client onboarding, and are ready to work with the brand to complete a transaction).
 Lead generation refers to the number of quality leads that a particular marketing tactic produces and is a common objective for B2B affiliate programs.

 Publisher

-The publisher is the online tool that an affiliate uses to attract and convert audiences.
-Examples include a blog and/or a social media channel.
+The publisher is an affiliate’s online tool to attract and convert audiences.
+Examples include a blog and a social media channel.

 Referral/Referrer

-The referral is the customer or prospect that an affiliate sends to your brand.
+The referral is an affiliate’s customer or prospect to your brand.
 The referrer is the affiliate that sends referrals to your brand.

 Referral URL